 Allied Health Degree

-APU's Bachelor of Arts and Bachelor of Science in Allied Health provide an environment where undergraduate students can develop a Christian worldview and learn to integrate their faith into their future careers as allied health professionals.
-The allied health major comprises a curriculum consistent with the requirements for a broad range of allied health careers.
+APU’s Bachelor of Arts and Bachelor of Science in Allied Health provide an environment where undergraduate students can develop a Christian worldview and learn to integrate their faith into their future careers as allied health professionals.
+The allied health major comprises a rigorous curriculum in modern biology and is consistent with the requirements for a broad range of allied health careers.

 Pathway from Education to Vocation